 All offers are made on the basis of interviews.
 All candidates will be ranked and a proportion selected for interview.
 Offers will be made on the results of the interview.
 There are 15 international places available on the BDS degree and interviews for these students take place online.

-For A-level School Leavers a maximum of either one Applied A-level or one Applied AS-level will be counted.
-Please also note that only one Mathematics subject will be counted at A-level (the other would be acceptable as the fourth AS-level).
-A-level Critical Thinking and General Studies at both A-level and AS-level are not acceptable.
+For A-level School Leavers a maximum of one Applied A-level will be counted.
+Please also note that only one Mathematics subject will be counted at A-level.
+A-level Critical Thinking and both A-lvel and AS-level General Studies are not acceptable.

 Evidence of commitment to Dentistry, motivation, communication skills and initiative are important.